Barbara Vojnich – Self-Regulation & Integrative Oncology

-My life was never straight –
+My life has never followed a straight path –

-it has been shaped by movement and change.
+it has been shaped by movement and change

 Marked by creativity and speed in the advertising world, by departures to Rome, New York, and Moscow.